 Verywell Mind Eating Disorders: This site provides articles about eating disorders, many of which have been written by Dr. Muhlheim.

 Life Without Ed: How One Woman Declared Independence from Her Eating Disorder and How You Can Too, by Jenni Schaefer and Thom Rutledge.
 In her recovery, which is summarized in the book, Jenni Schaefer personified the eating disorder as “Ed,” an abusive boyfriend and explains how she broke up with him.

 Helping Children to Develop Healthy Body Image and Healthy Eating Habits

-There are several books for parents that provide tips and strategies on improving self-esteem and body image in their children.
-Some of those I recommend to my clients include:
+There are several books for parents that provide tips and strategies for improving self-esteem and body image in their children.
+Some of those we recommend to our clients include:

 - I’m Like, So Fat: Helping Your Teen Make Healthy Choices about Eating and Exercise in a Weight-Obsessed World, Dianne Neumark-Sztainer, Ph.D.
 (2005)

 - Real Kids Come in All Sizes, Kathy Kater, LICSW (2004).